Easy Crochet Chevron Blanket

 The Perfect Yarn for This Chevron Blanket

 The best type of yarn for this chevron blanket is a worsted weight yarn or medium four weight yarn.
 I used the Impeccable Yarn brand from Michael’s, which comes in a wide variety of colors.
+You can choose from many colors to make your chevron blanket your own.
+The color options will also make it easy to customize this blanket as a gift.

 Need a substitute yarn?